Macroscopic maximally entangled state preparation between two atomic ensembles: Deterministic preparation of maximally entangled state

 In this section we discuss the choice of unitary rotation that is employed in the repeat-until-success sequence.
 There is in fact no unique choice for the adaptive unitary and we take advantage of this to choose a convenient form that has a simple experimental implementation.
 In order to understand the different choice of the unitary rotation, we first analyze the state,

 The main criterion for the unitary correction is that it maximizes the probability that $\Delta = 0$ is obtained in the next outcome.
 As may be seen by the measurement operator (\ref{projzbasis}), there are two outcomes which occur randomly depending on detection count of the photonic outcomes $n_d$.
 We assume that $n_d$ is not measurable, since it requires single photon resolution of a bright laser, which is experimentally challenging.
 In order to overcome this, we choose a unitary correction that rotates the state such that it has a significant overlap with the $\Delta = 0$ sector, regardless of the random outcome of $ n_d $ in QND measurements (\ref{projzbasis}).
+In the previous works of Ref. \cite{behbood2014,behbood2013feedback}, post-selection based on the measurement outcomes was utilized to target singlet states with $\textbf{S} = 0$.
+Additionally, a feedback mechanism \cite{toth2010generation} was employed to enhance the spin correlations with $\textbf{S} = 0$.
+Our scheme shares similarities with these coherent feedback techniques, as it aims to create the spin correlations present in a MMES in subsequent rounds of QND measurements in a deterministic sense.

 We choose a unitary transformation that is based on a spin rotation

 We require a relationship between the measurement outcome $ \Delta $ and the corresponding angle of rotation $\theta$.
 An adaptive unitary (\ref{correction}) changes the QND measured initial state (\ref{projinitial}) as,